robogeek42/fac/README.md

 If you are too far away to do an action the yellow cursor turns grey.

 ## TODO
-- SOUND
+- Real boxes that can be used to store and produce
 - technology tree
-- more complex game
 - more recipies
-- Needs optimisation - belts/items movement isn't great
+- general optimisation
+- more sounds.
+Machines?
+- Music??
+- Enemies ....
+- Floating HUD ?
+Could impelement with a big Sprite?